-The Carrying amounts of trade payables, short term borrowings, cash and cash equivalents, short term deposits/retentions, expenses payable etc. are considered to be their fair value, due to their short term nature.
+The Carrying amounts of trade payables, short term borrowings, each and each equivalents; short term deposits/hetentions, expenses payable etc. are considered to be their fair value , due to their short term nature.

 Long-term fixed-rate and variable-rate receivables / borrowings are evaluated by the Company based on parameters such as interest rates, specific country risk factors, credit risk and other risk characteristics.
-For borrowing fair value is determined by using the discounted cash flow (DCF) method using discount rate that reflects the issuer's borrowings rate.
-Risk of non-performance for the company is considered to be insignificant in valuation.

-The fair value of trade receivables, security deposits and retentions are evaluated on parameters such as interest rate and other risk factors.
-Fair value is being determined by using the discounted cash flow (DCF)
+For borrowing fair value is determined by using the discounted each flow (DCF) method using discount rate that reflects the issuer's borrowings rate.
+Itisk of non-performance for the company is considered to be insignificant invaluation. " The fair value of trade receivables, security deposits and retentions are evaluated on parameters such as interest rate and other risk factors.
+Fair value is being determined by using the discounted cash flow (DCF).

-Financial assets and liabilities measured at fair value and the carrying amount is the fair value.
+Financial assets and liabilities measured at fair value and the carrying amount is the fair value